christian-casecommons/packer-ecs-1/README.md

 This image currently only supports assume role operation, meaning your AWS security configuration must support assuming the role specified via the `AWS_ROLE` setting defined in the [`Makefile`](./Makefile).

-To build the image:
+To build and publish the image:

 ```
-$ make build
+$ make release
 ```

 A build folder will be created with the following files: